nestybox/sysbox/docs/user-guide/install-package.md

 After you've installed Sysbox-EE, you can now use it to deploy containers with Docker.
 See the [Quickstart Guide](../quickstart/README.md) for examples.

+**NOTE:** either Sysbox or Sysbox Enterprise must be installed on a given host, never both.

 ## Miscellaneous Installation Info